<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 These guys will buy used appliances from people like you, and then refurbish them so that they can resell them to customers.

-3. Sell the Parts
+4. Sell the Parts to a Repair Shop

 Looking for stores that buy used appliances?
 Repair shops may be looking for some of the parts in your appliance.
-Call around to repair shops and local appliance technicians to see if there is interest.
+Call around to local repair shops and local appliance technicians to see if there is interest.

 You'll probably have to bring the parts in for an appraisal.

-4. Scrap the Metal
+5. Scrap the Metal for Cash

 If the appliance cannot be used or fixed, you can scrap it for the metal.